Washpool World Heritage Trails

 The 25km course starts at the historic Mulligans Hut and follows the Little Dandahra Creek trail to Mulligans Drive.

-Runners then turn right at the Mulligans Drive crossing onto the World Heritage Walk, then do an clockwise loop, passing the turnoff to Dandahra Crags and take Surveyors Creek Track on the way back to Mulligans Drive.
+Runners then go straight at Mulligans Drive onto Surveyors Creek Track and then turn lef to follow the World Heritage Walk in a clockwise loop.
+Runners go pass the turnoff to Dandahra Crags on the way back to Mulligans Drive.

-Runners will then run back on the same Little Dandahra Creek trail before turning left over a bridge and follow the 9km course past the iconic Tree Fern Forest Walk in a clockwise direction.
+Runners will then run back on the same Little Dandahra Creek trail, turn left over a bridge and follow the 9km course past the iconic Tree Fern Forest Walk in a clockwise direction.

 Entry fee for the 25km: $25